Improve your posture & performance

 What is Rider Biomechanics?

 Biomechanics is the study of the structure, function and motion of the mechanical aspects of your body.
-Assessing biomechanics is a common occurance in sport to improve and enhance performance and to reduce the risk of injury.
+Assessing biomechanics is a common occurrence in sport to improve and enhance performance and to reduce the risk of injury.

 Horses’ are very sensitive creatures and through schooling we try and improve that sensitivity to our aids all of the time.
 They are therefore VERY in tune with our body mechanics, and any asymmetries or imbalances can greatly effect their way of going very rapidly.